SpecFlowOSS/SpecFlow/CONTRIBUTING.md

 help.
 They should remain focused in scope and avoid containing unrelated commits.

-All needed informations about developing SpecFlow can be found at [Development.md](/docs/Development.md).
+All needed informations about developing SpecFlow can be found in [our documentation](https://docs.specflow.org/projects/specflow/en/latest/Contribute/Prerequisite.html).

 **NOTE**: Do not send code style changes as pull requests like changing the indentation of some particular code snippet or how a function is called.